josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 </div>

 Currently, the empty path route redirects to `/heroes`, which redirects to `/superheroes`.
-This won't work because the `Router` handles redirects once at each level of routing configuration.
+This will not work because the `Router` handles redirects once at each level of routing configuration.
 This prevents chaining of redirects, which can lead to endless redirect loops.

 Instead, update the empty path route in `app-routing.module.ts` to redirect to `/superheroes`.

 <code-example header="src/app/app-routing.module.ts (superheroes redirect)" path="router/src/app/app-routing.module.ts"></code-example>

-A `routerLink` isn't tied to route configuration, so update the associated router links to remain active when the new route is active.
+A `routerLink` is not tied to route configuration, so update the associated router links to remain active when the new route is active.
 Update the `app.component.ts` template for the `/heroes` `routerLink`.

 <code-example header="src/app/app.component.html (superheroes active routerLink)" path="router/src/app/app.component.html"></code-example>